timsolig/PKDProject/Diaries/tim.md

 ## 15 feb 2021
 30-minute zoom meeting deciding the project scope.
 A maze runner game.

-30 minutes reading about maze creation algorithms.
+1 hour reading about maze creation algorithms.

-15 minutes making a latex template for the report.
+1 hour making a latex template for the report.

 ## 16 feb 2021